winglang/wing.cloud/docs/stories/wing-cloud-mvp.md

 ## URLs
 ### Programmatic API

-For v1.0, we can continue to use the RPC-style API we've built so far but the goal is to eventually expose a public REST API (P2).
+For v1.0, we should move to a REST API but it's a P2 and okay if we stay with the RPC-style API for a little longer.
+Eventually the standard for SaaS products is REST.

 The base domain of our REST API will be https://api.wing.cloud